sherlock666/python-echobot-with-state/README.md

 ## Deploy to Azure

 ### Create a Resource Group
 A resource group is a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.

-From the commandline, create a resource group with the az group create command.
+From the command line, create a resource group with the az group create command.
 The following example creates a resource group named myResourceGroup in the West US location.

 ```bash
 az group create --name myResourceGroup --location "West US"
 ```
 ### Create an Azure App Service Plan
-Create an App Service plan in the resource group with the az appservice plan create command.
+Create an App Service plan in the resource group created above with the az appservice plan create command.
 ```bash
 az appservice plan create --name myAppServicePlan --resource-group myResourceGroup --sku B1 --is-linux
 ```
 ### Create a Web App
 Create a web app in the `myAppServicePlan` App Service plan.
-We are setting the runtime to Python 3.7 and setting the deployment to local git.
+We are setting the runtime to Python 3.7 for the bot and setting the deployment type to local git.

 ```bash
 az webapp create --resource-group myResourceGroup --plan myAppServicePlan --name <app_name> --runtime "PYTHON|3.7" --deployment-local-git
 ```
-Running this command should output the URL of the Git remote where we will push our bot.
-Save this URL as we will need it later.

 ### Register Your Bot
-Next we need to create a bot registration so we can deploy our bot to multiple channels like Microsoft Teams, Skype, and Facebook Messenger.
-Make sure to add your `<app_name>` from your previous step to the enpoint url.
+Next, we need to create a bot registration for our bot so we can configure it work with multiple channels such as Microsoft Teams, Skype, and Facebook Messenger.
+Make sure to add your `<app_name>` from your previous step to the endpoint url.
 ```bash
 az bot create --resource-group myResourceGroup --name myPyhtonBot --kind registration --endpoint https://<app_name>.azurewebsites.net/api/messages
 ```